shashikumarec088/tech-notes_HLD/system-design/3-storage-and-retrieval/other-indexing-structures.md

 ## Multi-column indexes

-- `contatenated index`: combines several fields into one key.
+- `concatenated index`: combines several fields into one key.
 - `space-filling curve` could be used to B-Tree for multi-dimensional indexes. e.g search a restaurant in a two-dimensional range which standard B-Tree cannot answer it.
 If not using `space-filling curve`, we could use **R-trees**.